 Please tell us about any problems or concerns you have with your privacy rights or how we use or share your medical information.
 If you have a concern, please contact the Compliance & Patient Relations Hotline (207) 795-2398.

 If for some reason we cannot resolve your concern, you may also file a complaint with the federal government at New England Region – Office for Civil Rights, U.S. Department of Health and Human Services Government Center J.F.Kennedy Federal Building – Room 1875, Boston, MA 02203; Customer Response Center: (800) 368-1019 or TDD: (800) 537-7697, Email: firstname.lastname@example.org.
 We will not penalize you or retaliate against you in any way for filing a complaint with the federal government.
 U.S. Department of Health and Human Services.

 DO YOU HAVE QUESTIONS?

 We are required by law to maintain the privacy of your medical information, to give you this Notice, and to notify you if your unsecured personal health information is breached.
 It is also our responsibility to follow the terms of the Notice that is currently in effect.
-If you have any questions about this Notice, or have further questions about how we may use and share your medical information, please contact the Privacy Officer for Central Maine Healthcare at the number listed, or your local practice or department
+If you have any questions about this Notice, or have further questions about how we may use and share your medical information, please contact the Compliance and Patient Relations Hotline for Central Maine Healthcare at the number listed, or your local practice or department.

 300 Main Street